awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

 The third and final security layer is fine\-grained access control\.
 After a resource\-based access policy allows a request to reach a domain endpoint, fine\-grained access control evaluates the user credentials and either authenticates the user or denies the request\.
 If fine\-grained access control authenticates the user, it fetches all roles mapped to that user and uses the complete set of permissions to determine how to handle the request\.

 **Note**
-If a resource\-based access policy contains IAM users or roles, clients must send signed requests using AWS Signature Version 4\.
+If a resource\-based access policy contains IAM roles or users, clients must send signed requests using AWS Signature Version 4\.
 As such, access policies can conflict with fine\-grained access control, especially if you use the internal user database and HTTP basic authentication\.
-You can't sign a request with a user name and password *and* IAM credentials\.
+You can't sign a request with a username and password *and* IAM credentials\.
 In general, if you enable fine\-grained access control, we recommend using a domain access policy that doesn't require signed requests\.

 The following diagram illustrates a common configuration: a VPC access domain with fine\-grained access control enabled, an IAM\-based access policy, and an IAM master user\.